HackWatch

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 A high-severity vulnerability (CVE-2025-70994) affecting all versions of the Yadea T5 Electric Bicycle has been publicly disclosed by CISA in April 2026.
 The flaw allows attackers to forge signals after intercepting legitimate key fob transmissions, enabling unauthorized unlocking and starting of the bicycle, leading to potential vehicle theft.
-This article consolidates official advisory details, impact analysis, and actionable guidance for users and stakeholders to mitigate risks and secure their electric bicycles.

 What happened